If you love hi-fi gear, you won’t love what you’re about to see.

 Gurus

 Alright, so who built this expensive, poorly built preamp?
-Well, I’m not going to tell you, as a courtesy this builder probably doesn’t deserve at this point, but it’s a Western Australian-made preamp from somewhere in the southwest, which is where most of the people are in WA if you are not from here.
+Well, I’m not going to tell you, as a courtesy this builder doesn’t deserve at this point, but it’s a Western Australian-made preamp from somewhere in the southwest, which is where most of the people are in WA if you are not from here.

 Be wary of what I call gurus and guru-made gear – that is anyone telling you that build and parts quality don’t matter, that their home-made equipment is better than anyone else’s and that you should only buy their equipment, which inevitably looks like the equipment in this case.
 Understand that no genuinely well-engineered equipment looks like this.
 For confirmation, look at aerospace, aviation, test and measurement equipment, or really good consumer audio gear.
-Seriously, have a look at an aircraft’s avionics and see if wiring doesn’t matter.

 This ‘guru’ thing is how cults work.
-Take a self-styled guru, add a little pseudo-scientific BS, some hokey build and a few gullible people looking for the promised land and soon you’ll have a culty brand and die-hard followers who’ll swear their saviour can do no wrong and that the gear is the best thing in the world.
-This happens endlessly in hi-fi, but it relies on a) gurus and b) the existence of gullible/susceptible people.
+Take a self-styled guru, add a little pseudo-science, some hokey build and a few gullible people looking for the promised land and soon you’ll have a culty brand and die-hard followers who’ll swear their saviour can do no wrong and that the gear is the best thing in the world.
+This happens in hi-fi, but it relies on a) gurus and b) the existence of gullible/susceptible people.

 The closest thing to real gurus are people like the legendary Peter Walker of Quad fame and the equally legendary Nelson Pass, of Threshold and Pass Labs fame, amongst others.
 Unironically, they don’t behave like gurus, there’s no BS from engineers like these.
 Both gentlemen are giants in the field of electronics design engineering and if you want to see what real legends look like, these are the sorts of people.
 Between them, you’ll not find a piece of gear that looks even remotely like the equipment in case #16.